 The pure rainforests of Podocarpus National Park, with its pre-Ice Age microorganisms, circles Vilcabamba.
 Deep vegetation in the form of ancient tundra that has remained uncontaminated over unknown millennia, filters the glacial milk, or glacial run-off from the mountain lakes.
 This water also contains dissolved rock dust that is full of colloidal minerals.

 Next the water makes its way into countless mountain pools, waterfalls, streams and then into the rivers that feed the town.
 This water is high in negatively-charged ions.

 Our group settled into Madre Tierra, which at the time was owned by Jaime and Durga, meditators like ourselves.
 They had just built a simple meditation hut in the middle of their banana grove.

 The silence and beauty was the perfect backdrop for our training.

 Madre Tierra has since been sold several times, remodeled and upgraded, but nothing can change the timeless splendor of the view from there.

 But the flavor, the vibe of the place remains the same to me.
-It is so strong and so nurturing that little can seriously affect it.

 More elusive is the invisible vortex of energy that embraces the valley, as if some benevolent guardian spirit watches over all beings that dwell there with love and protection.
 Perhaps it comes from the spirit of Mandango, strengthened by centuries of belief and legend.